diggudg/polestar-journey-log-explorer/docs/README.md

 - Open an issue on GitHub
 - Submit a pull request with improvements
-- Contact the maintainer: Kinn Coelho Juliao
+- Contact the maintainer: Digvijay Singh <diggudg@gmail.com>

 ## 📄 License